 Some vehicles, usually those with no backseats, come with an airbag-off switch for this purpose.

 With a few exceptions, everyone riding in a car must be contained by an approved safety-restraint system (seat belts and/or safety seats).
 Some passengers may be exempted from this requirement due to medical issues if they have a letter from their doctor excusing them from the seat-belt law.

 Passengers who are at least 16 years old can be cited for failing to comply with the law.
 Drivers are responsible for their own conduct along with their passenger's behavior, and can be cited for any seat-belt violation that occurs within their vehicle.

-Children A person under 18 years of age must wear a helmet whenever they do anything on wheels.
+A person under the age of 18 years old must wear a helmet whenever they do anything on wheels.
 This includes roller or inline skates, nonmotorized scooters, skateboards, as well as bicycles.

-Not just any old helmet, either.
+It cannot be just any old helmet, either.
 It must be fastened and securely fitted, and meet The American Society for Testing and Materials (ASTM) or the United States Consumer Product Safety Commission (CPSC) standards.
-This also applies to children in a restraining seat that is attached to a bicycle or in a trailer towed by a bicycle.
-If your child doesn't wear a helmet, you can be fined up to twenty-five dollars ($25)..
+This also applies to children in a restraining seat that is attached to a bicycle or in a trailer that is towed by a bicycle.
+If your child doesn't wear a helmet, you can be fined up to $25.

 Motorcycle drivers and passengers of any age must wear an approved safety helmet when riding on a motorcycle, motor-driven cycle, motorized bicycle, or motorized scooter.

 Use your headlights as follows to increase the safety of your driving:

 - When it is cloudy, raining, snowing, or foggy.
 If weather conditions require you to use your windshield wipers, you must turn on your headlights.